Rswaby/full-stack-course-manager/README.md

 # full-stack-anbu-ops
-A full stack application for the anbu black ops from the hidden leaf. this app is written in in express and react
+A full-stack course management application written in react using react-hooks and express